 How to Prevent Osteoarthritis

 There are about 100 different types of arthritis.
 In general, arthritis means problems with the joints.
-A joint is a place in the body where two bones meet.
+A joint is a place in the body where 2 bones meet.
 Arthritis may also affect other body tissue near the joints including muscles, tendons, and ligaments.
 And, in some forms of arthritis, the whole body is involved.

 Osteoarthritis (OA) is sometimes called degenerative joint disease or wear-and-tear arthritis.
 It is the most common type of arthritis.
 In OA, the cartilage wears away.
 Cartilage covers the ends of bones and acts as a cushion.
 If enough cartilage wears away, bone rubs against bone.
 The joint changes in OA cause pain, stiffness, and difficulty with movement.